-Since November 2017, I’m external lecturer at Hamburg University of Technology.
-Besides several guest contributions to lectures of the Institute of Fluid Mechanics and Ship Theory (FDS, M-8), I’m teaching two own classes on numerical simulation and Lattice Boltzmann methods:
+I’m an external lecturer at the Hamburg University of Technology.
+Besides several guest contributions to lectures of the Institute of Fluid Mechanics and Ship Theory (FDS, M-8), I’m teaching two classes on numerical simulation and Lattice Boltzmann methods:

 Lattice-Boltzmann methods for the simulation of free surface flows

-Previous activities include teaching in the fields of partial differential equations, numerical methods and thermodynamics at Braunschweig Univ of Tech in the group of Prof. Kraczyk (2007-2010), and teaching in the fields of fluid mechanics, numerical methods and high performance computing at Hamburg Univ of Tech in the group of Prof. Rung (2012-2017).
+Previous activities include teaching in the fields of partial differential equations, numerical methods, and thermodynamics at Braunschweig Univ of Tech in the group of Prof. Krafczyk (2007-2010), and teaching in the fields of fluid mechanics, numerical methods, and high performance computing at Hamburg Univ of Tech in the group of Prof. Rung (2012-2017).